vaishnavipaithane/bellabeat-data-analysis-case-study/README.md

 SELECT
   Id,
   COUNT(*) as number_of_steps_less_than_2000
-FROM `fast-lattice-419716.bellabeat.dailyActivity`
+FROM `bellabeat.dailyActivity`
 WHERE
 TotalSteps <= 2000
 GROUP BY Id
 ORDER BY number_of_steps_less_than_2000 DESC;

--- Delete all rows that contain less than 2000 total steps DELETE FROM `fast-lattice-419716.bellabeat.dailyActivity` WHERE TotalSteps <= 2000;
+-- Delete all rows that contain less than 2000 total steps DELETE FROM `bellabeat.dailyActivity`
+WHERE TotalSteps <= 2000;
 ```